itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

     | * * * * *

 Cool!
-Network catch the pattern right.
+Network catches the pattern right.

 But not always we will get the correct answer.
 Let's define another broken pattern and check network output.